raytroop/raytroop.github.io/source/_posts/dpll.md

 ![image-20260625234008676](dpll/image-20260625234008676.png)

-Assume that the lower m bits of the digital filter output are discarded by truncation.
+Assume that the lower $m$ bits of the digital filter output are discarded by truncation.
 The truncation error is therefore modeled as a uniformly distributed random variable,

 $$
 E_t \sim U[0,2^m\text{LSB}]